Pernambucan revolution: American support

 On 3 March, President James Madison signed the Neutrality Law of 1817, declaring neutrality over the Spanish American wars of independence.
 The official Diplomat of the United Kingdom of Portugal, Brazil and the Algarves, José Correia da Serra, was personal friends of James Madison, John Quincy Adams and Thomas Jefferson and supported the creation of the Law, to avoid turmoil on Brazilian soil.
 At a time, Brazil was also seen by investors, such as Henry Hill, as a promising new market after the end of the War of 1812, and Correia da Serra was sought for investments on machinery and other products.
 Many of those merchants, including the future President John Quincy Adams, were eager to end the dependency of Brazil to the Portuguese Crown to expand their businesses.
 Despite that, the American-Portuguese relations grew, and Rio de Janeiro was the only South American city to have an embassy from the United States.
 Yet another important factor was the location of Pernambuco, that, differently from other South American countries, it was located in the middle of the Portuguese kingdom, making it hard for American supporters to send help.

 News about the revolt reached the US through Charles Bowen, that left Recife on 13 March.
 He disembarked on the Port of Norfolk and gave the news to the Norfolk Herald.
 The journal notified the arrival of the diplomat and soon other journals published about the revolt, including the Washington-based National Intelligencer, Georgetown Messenger, The Philadelphia Aurora, Niles Weekly Register and Baltimore Patriot, that published "Preciso" in English.
 The journals were overall favorable for the republican cause.
 Despite that, some outlets, such as Georgetown Messenger, expected the revolt not to last much.
 Two other American sailors, Seebohn and one unknown, were supporters of the Revolution and spread the news in US soil, creating certain sympathy within Americans.
 Bowen then met the Governor and spoke about the revolution.
 Correia da Serra thus left to Washington D.C. on 31 May to speak against Bowen's audience, but it was considered legit.
-A letter from Manoel de Arruda Câmara to his American friend "N" hints some sort of collaboration amongst the two countries.
+A letter from Manoel de Arruda Câmara to his American friend "N" hints some sort of collaboration amongst the two nations.